-If you are interested in the supporting interest area in ABA, please notify your advisor and complete the "ABA Supporting Interest Area Declaration" form (located at the end of this document).
-As a VCS program, the VCS coordinator is required to maintain a record of students enrolled in the minor program.
+If you are interested in the supporting interest area in ABA, please notify your advisor and complete the "ABA Supporting Interest Area Declaration" form.
+As a VCS program, we are required to maintain a record of students enrolled in our coursework.
 Completion of this form serves as that documentation.
-The form should be emailed to Dr. Hallie Smith (hms238@msstate.edu), the VCS Coordinator.
+The form should be emailed to Beca Spencer (rs2417@msstate.edu) after it is completed to make sure you are in our records.